 Accordingly, revenue consists of license fees, milestone payments, and payments for contractual services.
 License fees received are initially recorded as deferred revenue, and are subsequently recognized as revenue ratably over the period of our participation on joint steering committees.
-The joint steering committees are currently expected to continue for 20 months from the date of the agreement (or through June 2011) for PentaStaph, and 190 months from the date of the agreement (or through December 2025) for NicVAX.
+The joint steering committee related to the NicVAX agreement is currently expected to operate for 190 months from the date of the agreement (or through December 2025).
+The joint steering committee related to the PentaStaph agreement ended in the second quarter of 2011.